ecoarchie/FreeCodeCampJSADS/README.md

 19. Generate an Array of All Object Keys with Object.keys()
 20. Modify an Array Stored in an Object

+## Basic Algorythm Scripting

+1. Convert Celsius to Fahrenheit
+2. Reverse a String
+3. Factorialize a Number
+4. Find the Longest Word in a String
+5. Return Largest Numbers in Arrays
+6. Confirm the Ending
+7. Repeat a String Repeat a String
+8. Truncate a String
+9. Finders Keepers
+10. Boo who
+11. Title Case a Sentence
+12. Slice and Splice
+13. Falsy Bouncer
+14. Where do I Belong
+15. Mutations
+16. Chunky Monkey

 ## OOP

 1. Create a Basic JavaScript Object